 Make Merrylegs perry cider with pears in just three days; it could not be simpler.

 For several years when the Rand had value I actually indulged in brewing my own beer.
-Using a concentrate from Millers in Australia I made a ‘braggart’; a very fine beer first mentioned by Chaucer using honey instead of sugar, though it no doubt predated him by centuries and perhaps millennia.
+Using a concentrate from Millers in Australia I made a "braggart;" a very fine pint first mentioned by Chaucer using honey instead of sugar, though it no doubt predated him by centuries and perhaps millennia.

-A pressure-cooker makes the whole process much quicker; I don’t know how people manage without one, but you can use an ordinary pot, it’s just a lot more tedious and uses a good deal more of the unreliable Eskom stuff.
+A pressure-cooker makes the whole process much quicker.
+I don’t know how people manage without one, but you can use an ordinary pot; it is just a little tedious and needs a good deal more electricity.

 Make Merrylegs perry cider whenever you have access to cheap fruit or better still from your own garden.

 There are many definitions of alcoholism; the one that I adhere to, is that when your booze starts to affect your work, or your relationships, you are on the edge of a precipice.
 Out of control our favourite tipples can literally destroy our lives, particularly when combined with malnutrition, which it often is.
-And of course, every alcoholic was once a moderate drinker.
+Then you will develop Korsakoff psychosis.

-For those who love a good book, Memoirs of an Unfit Mother, by Jane Robinson of The Weakest Link fame, and the most highly paid female journalist in British history, is unputdownable.
+For those who love a good book, Memoirs of an Unfit Mother by Jane Robinson, famous for the "The Weakest Link," and the most highly paid female journalist in British history, is stunning.
 For a period in her life she was gutter-drunk by 11am.
 Her daughter was actually taken away from her for several years.
 Let us not forget it; a very bad master.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,